Char Dham Yatra 2023 is open for pilgrims. A negative RT-PCR test report is not mandatory.

 The Chota Char Dham route covers the span of Yamunotri-Gangotri-Kedarnath-Badrinath.
-If you wish to undertake a road trip to the holy sites, then a route map from Delhi will follow the course of Delhi-Haridwar-Barkot-Yamunotri-Uttarkashi-Gangotri-Guptakashi-Kedarnath-Badrinath-Rishikesh-Delhi.
+Suppose you wish to undertake a road trip to the holy sites.
+In that case, a route map from Delhi will follow the course of Delhi-Haridwar-Barkot-Yamunotri-Uttarkashi-Gangotri-Guptakashi-Kedarnath-Badrinath-Rishikesh-Delhi.

 The total distance covered will be 1,607 km.
-Please keep in mind that driving in the hills is not allowed between 8:00 PM and 04:00 AM.
+Please remember that driving in the hills is not allowed between 8:00 PM and 04:00 AM.
 So, you need to plan and look for stay options accordingly.
-The entire route is well-equipped with plenty of comfortable lodging options for every budget.
+The entire route is well-equipped, with plenty of comfortable lodging options for every budget.
 A suggested detailed route map will look like the one below.

 |Delhi to Haridwar||210 km||6 hours|

 |Haridwar to Barkot||220 km||7 hours|

 |Barkot to Yamunotri||36 km (drive) + 7 Kms by trek||Varies as per the trek|

 |Barkot to Uttarkashi||100 km||4 hours|

 |Uttarkashi to Gangotri||100 km||4 hours|

 |Rudraprayag to Kedarnath||74 kms (drive) + 20 kms trek (New Route)||Varies as per the trek|